 Any vehicle using a DPPP must display a current Blue Badge.

-- The applicant holds the recognised Blue Badge and is resident or works near the proposed DPPP
+- The applicant holds a valid Blue Badge and lives or works near the proposed DPPP.

-- There is no access to off-street parking (unless the applicant is the vehicle driver and their disability prevents them using the off street facility)
+- There is no access to off-street parking (unless the applicant is the vehicle driver and their disability prevents them from using the off-street facility).

-However, on occasion, other mobility problems may justify a DPPP, depending on individual circumstances subject to bullet point 1 and 6 above.
+Other mobility problems may justify a DPPP, depending on individual circumstances.

 How to apply